scr53005/eftg-steem/README.md

 Firstly let's define the simple tasks:

 Task 1 (documentation).
-How to build Private Steem Blockchain for corporate projects.
+How to build Private Steem Blockchain for corporate projects. [already assigned]

 Details: the goal is to provide an extensive documentation on how to build a private steem network [mainnet flag, not testnet flag] with multiple peers (withnesses, full nodes, seed nodes, client CLI) on different virtual machines with public IPs.
 The contributor should provide:
 - the architecture,